oliverepper/oliver-epper.de/Content/posts/how-to-create-a-self-sizing-gauge-componen-in-swiftui.md

 ---
 date: 2020-05-08 9:41
-title: How to create a self sizing gauge component in SwiftUI
+title: How to create a self-sizing gauge component in SwiftUI
-description: How to create a self-sizing-gauge-component-in-swiftui
+description: How to create a self-sizing gauge component in swiftui
 tags: Swift, iOS, SwiftUI, HowTo
 ---